leroythelegend/rough_idea_project_cars/README.md

 Ok so now we can do something this is a Chain of Responsibility Pattern, because the Project Cars 1 Format combines the state and the telemetry this pattern is used to tell where we are in the game.
 For example the Request_Session_State_Race is where all the action happens so pass the decoded data straight to the request and you know you are recording actual telemetry.

 I like these classes because it has all different states like Pit Mode out and in etc, so I always wanted to do some analytics of the fuel consumption which could be done with these classes.
-I'm thinking this is not the case for Project Cars 2 Format because these two packets i.e. State and Telemetry Data are now separate :-(

 ##### Summary

 You pass the next state to the previous state constructor like a chain, a chain of states and given the State you are in is what object will be responsible for that telemetry.
+I'm researching the State Pattern at the mo for Progject Cars 2 Format because the game state is a seperate packet.

 ```
  11 Request_Package_Telemetry::Request_Package_Telemetry(Process * process, Live     * live, Request_Package * request)